theopn/dotfiles/README.md

 Basic gitignore and name/email config.
 I might delete email or modify it for the privacy reason.

 ## Vim
-I use vanilla Vim as a light text editor, so most of the configurations were done by default settings.
+I use vanilla Vim as a light text editor, and I have moved away from having plugins (theme, NERDTree, statusline, etc) to utilize built-in features.
-[Tokyonight](https://github.com/ghifarit53/tokyonight-vim) theme is bundled (I commented out itallics font, which does not play well with MacOS), which I found to be working great with my colorweakness and overall compitability with tmux/iTerm.
+Modified version of [tokyonight](https://github.com/ghifarit53/tokyonight-vim) theme is bundled (I commented out itallics font, which does not play well with MacOS), which I found to be working great with my colorweakness and overall compitability with tmux/iTerm.
+There is no plugin installed.
-I am planning on utilizing netrw instead of NERDTree in the future, eleminating the need for VimPlug.

 Notable settings include
 - 2 spaces as a tab. > for the \t, ␣ for the trailing whitespace, + for the non-breaking space
 - A little wacky way of telling where you're in the file (cursorline/column)
 - Automatic bracket closers, HJKL to navigate split panes, ESC to escape terminal, and jj as an ESC in insert mode
+- Many custom key bindings
-- Handmade statusline
+- Handmade statusline (using built-in commands)

 ## NeoVim
 NeoVim is my IDE for C, Lua, Python, and other languages.
 All the configurations are written in Lua, and Plug-ins are managed by Packer!